GoogleChrome/web.dev/src/site/content/en/lighthouse-best-practices/uses-passive-event-listeners/index.md

 ---
 layout: post
-title: Does not use passive listeners to improve scrolling performance
+title: Use passive listeners to improve scrolling performance
 description: |
   Learn how to improve your page's scrolling responsiveness by avoiding passive event listeners.